Marvie-03/MovieRecommendation/README.md

 # THIS PROJECT WAS DEPLOYED USING FIREBASE

-Visit [Netflix-Clone](https://neflix-react-clone.web.app/) to use this awesome website
+Visit [Movie Recommendation Website - Inspired by Netflix](https://neflix-react-clone.web.app/) to use this awesome website

 ## For DEVELOPERS, OTHER INFORMATIONS ARE STATED BELOW